-UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
-20549 FORM 10-K
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION

-7 ANNUAL REPORT PURSUANT TO SECTION For the fiscal year ended December 31, 2011 13 OR 15(d) OF THE SECURITIES EXCH IANGE ACT OF 1934 TRANSITION REPORT PURSUANT TO SECT OR ION 13 OR 15(d) OF THE SECURITIES E XCHANGE ACT OF 1934 Commission File Number 1-475 A. O. Smith Corporation (Exact name of registrant as specified in its charter) Delaware (State of Incorporation) 39-0619790 (I.R.S.
-Employer Identification No.) 11270 West Park Place, Milwaukee, Wisco (Address of Principal Executive Office) onsin 53224-9508 (Zip Code) (414) 359-4000 Registrant's telephone number, including area code Secu rities registered pursuant to Section 12(b) of the Act: Title of Each Class Shares of Stock Outstanding January 31, 2012 Name of Each Exchange on Which Registered Class A Common Stock (par value \$5.00 per share) 6,679,997 Not listed Common Stock (par value \$1.00 per share) 39,266,453 New York Stock Exchange Secu rities registered pursuant to Section 12(g) of the Act: N None.
-Indic ate by check mark if the registrant is a well-known sea asoned issuer, as defined in Rule 405 of the Se curities Act.
-Indic rate by check mark if the registrant is not required to fi le reports pursuant to Section 13 or Section 15 No]No the p rate by check mark whether the registrant (1) has filed receding 12 months (or for such shorter period that the or 15(d) of the Securities Exchange Act of 193 4 during uie p ast 90 days. ☑Yes s □No. subn rate by check mark whether the registrant has submitten hitted and posted pursuant to Rule 405 of Regulation trant was required to submit and post such files). y 1 ☑Yes □ conta tate by check mark if disclosure of delinquent filers pure ained, to the best of registrant's knowledge, in defining adment to this Form 10-K. defin tate by check mark whether the registrant is a large a ditions of "large accelerated filer," "accelerated filer" at a caccelerated filer \square 2 of the Exchange Act.
-See the Non- accelerated filer \Box (Do not check if a smaller re eporting company) Smaller reportir ng company  Indic rate by check mark whether the registrant is a shell con npany (as defined in Rule 12b-2 of the Act.) □Yes ☑ No aggregate market value of voting stock held by non-aft k as of June 30, 2011. filiates of the registrant was \$37,497,159 for C Class A Common Stock and \$1,586,129,826 for C Common
+Washington, D.C.
+20549

+FORM 10-K

+☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2012

+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from

+Commission File Number 1-475

+A. O. Smith Corporation

+(Exact name of registrant as specified in its charter)

+Delaware (State of Incorporation)

+11270 West Park Place, Milwaukee, Wisconsin (Address of Principal Executive Office)

+to

+39-0619790 (I.R.S.
+Employer Identification No.)

+53224-9508 (Zip Code)

+Registrant's telephone number, including area code

+Securities registered pursuant to Section 12(b) of the Act:

+Title of Each Class Class A Common Stock (par value \$5.00 per share) Common Stock (par value \$1.00 per share) Shares of Stock Outstanding January 31, 2013 6,621,893

+Name of Each Exchange on Which Registered Not listed

+New York Stock Exchange

+Securities registered pursuant to Section 12(g) of the Act: None.

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗌 No

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes 🗵 No

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. \Box Yes \Box No.

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files). \square Yes \square No

+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer \square

+Non-accelerated filer \Box (Do not check if a smaller reporting company)

+Smaller reporting company

+Accelerated filer

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act.)
+Yes 🗵 No

+The aggregate market value of voting stock held by non-affiliates of the registrant was \$16,833,414 for Class A Common Stock and \$1,877,721,408 for Common Stock as of June 30, 2012.